New Jersey iGaming Revenue Reaches Record-Breaking $260M In October

-The figure surpassed the previous high, set in August this year, of $248.8m.
+The figure surpassed the previous high, set in August of this year, of $248.8 million.

-Online slots and table games, as well as poker, posted significant yearly gains, while FanDuel Casino cemented its position as the biggest online casino in the state with a 26.1% annual increase.
+Online slots and table games, as well as poker, posted significant yearly gains.
+At the same time, FanDuel Casino cemented its position as the biggest online casino in the state with a 26.1% annual increase.

-However, Fanatics posted the largest year-on-year gains, with its revenue figures increasing more than 250% during the period.
+However, Fanatics posted the most significant year-on-year gains, with its revenue figures increasing more than 250% during the period.

 Meanwhile, the state’s physical casino and sports betting markets also saw gains for the month.